 If you have been exposed to COVID-19 while on the job in North Carolina, an experienced workers’ compensation attorney can analyze your situation and discuss which benefits you might be entitled to.
 At Teddy, Meekins & Talbert, our knowledgeable occupational illness lawyers are committed to lifting the burden off your shoulders during this challenging time.
 Our attorneys can negotiate with your employer and the workers’ comp insurance company on your behalf to demand full compensation.

-Teddy, Meekins & Talbert is dedicated to protecting the rights of workers who have contacted COVID-19 or have been injured while on the job.
+Teddy, Meekins & Talbert is dedicated to protecting the rights of workers who have contracted COVID-19 or have been injured while on the job.
 Allow us to fight for the benefits you deserve.
-Call Teddy, Meekins & Talbert today to set up a free initial consultation so we can discuss your case and options.
+Call Teddy, Meekins & Talbert today to set up an initial consultation so we can discuss your case and options.

 Workers’ Compensation for Occupational Illness for Covid-19

 According to the Centers for Disease Control and Prevention (CDC), coronavirus symptoms may manifest 2-14 days after you have been exposed.
 It’s important to remember to wash your hands frequently and practice social distancing and wear a mask when necessary.
 Be sure to stay home if you are feeling sick.

 Most businesses in North Carolina are required to have workers’ compensation insurance for their employees.
 Workers’ compensation is no-fault insurance, which means that an injured or sick employee may be entitled to benefits regardless of whether the employer or the worker did anything wrong.

 Workers’ comp pays medical benefits and a portion of lost wages to workers who have been unable to work due to an injury or disease contracted on the job.
 Workers’ comp benefits include reimbursement for all medical bills, including medications, hospitalization, rehabilitation, and more.

 Eligibility for Workers’ Compensation for COVID-19